Position as Senior Researcher (5 years)

 What does the funding entail?

-A framework amount of SEK 1,200,000 per appointment per year for five years is allocated to the recipient department.
-The funds are intended to finance full-time positions and are to be used for salaries.
+The recipient department will be assigned a framework amount of SEK 1,200,000 per appointment per year for a maximum of five years.
+The funds are intended to finance full-time positions and are to be used for salaries and overhead costs.

 The position as senior researcher is to be appointed on a permanent basis and to commence at one of Karolinska Institutet’s departments not more than twelve months after the allocation decision has been taken by the board.
 The employment is to be agreed with the recipient department, who are responsible for the salary.

-The applicant is to conduct internationally leading research within his/her field.
-The applicant should have his/her own established research line, and great potential for continuing to conduct research of very high quality.
+The successful applicant should conduct internationally leading research within his/her field.
+The applicant should have his/her own established research line, and show great promise for continuing to conduct research of very high quality and for obtaining external financing.

-The applicant is to have been well-published in internationally leading journals in his/her field in recent years, and occupied a prominent place in the list of authors, preferably as senior author.
-He/she is also to occupy a prominent place in the international scientific community, for example as an invited speaker at scientific conferences, a peer-reviewer of papers submitted for publication or grant applications, a member of an examination board, or thesis supervisor at undergraduate, postgraduate and doctoral level.
+The applicant should be well-published ininternationally leading journalsinhis/her field in recent years, and occupya prominent place in the list of authors, preferably as senior author.
+He/she should also occupy a prominent place in the international scientific community, for example as invited speaker at scientific conferences, peer-reviewer of papers submitted for publication or grant applications, member of examination boards, and thesis supervisor at undergraduate, postgraduate and doctoral level.

-The applicant is also to have obtained, as the principal applicant, good, long-term external financing in recent years and must have the potential for obtaining additional financing.
+The applicant should also have obtained, as the principal applicant, good, long-term external financing in recent years and must have good promise for obtaining additional financing.

-Applicants must have graduated with a PhD or attained a corresponding level of scientific competence after 1 January 2005.
-Individuals who graduated earlier than 2005 may eligible if there is particular reason for them to claim deductable time, such as in the event of parental leave and sickness.
-Reason, dates and extent must be clearly specified in the application and verified with the relevant documentation.
+Applicants must have graduated with a PhD or attained a corresponding level of scientific competence after January 1st, 2006.
+Individuals who graduated earlier than 2006 may eligible if there is particular reason for them to claim deductable time, such as in the event of parental leave and sickness.
+Reason, dates and extent must be clearly specified in the application and verified with relevant documentation.

 How to apply